montehurd/mediawiki-quickstart/README.md

 Skin installers are also safe to call more than once for a given skin

+## Extension Management

+- Install one or more extensions for which manifest files exist in `~/mediawiki-quickstart/extensions/manifests`:
+    ```bash
+    ./extensions/installer.sh install Echo
+    ```

+    ```bash
+    ./extensions/installer.sh install Echo IPInfo
+    ```

+- Install all extensions for which manifest files exist in `~/mediawiki-quickstart/extensions/manifests`:
+    ```bash
+    ./extensions/installer.sh install_all
+    ```

+### Adding more extensions:

+Look at the extension manifest files in `~/mediawiki-quickstart/extensions/manifests`

+Copy one of them and rename it for your extension and edit it to use your extension's settings

+Then use the `install` command above to install it

 ## Testing

 Run a variety of tests using the commands below